 Ordering Rail Industry Worker Cards

 Please note: Due to the organisational specific nature of the Queensland Rail Trackside Safety courses, which also align to national units of competencies, Queensland Rail will only accept enterprise specific courses delivered by our licensed training providers and as outlined in the Trackside Safety Matrix.
 Units of competence issued by other RTO’s will be recognised, however there is still a requirement for contractors to attend the enterprise specific course/s delivered by the licensed training providers.
-These providers will issue a ‘Certificate of Attendance’ upon successful completion which contractors will need to upload to enable full role registration within Onsite.
+These providers will issue a ‘Certificate of Attendance’ upon successful completion which contractors will need to upload to enable full role registration within the RIW System.